-I think the service issues have shed a bit more light on the "hands-on" monitoring and involvement of the Board in the railroad industry, which goes on all the time but often goes unnoticed.
-Some stakeholders may look at us as an agency that deals mostly with legal and policy matters on paper but we do more than that - and not just during times of crisis.
+The service issues have shed more light on the "hands-on" monitoring and involvement of the Board in the railroad industry, which goes on all the time but often goes unnoticed.
+Some stakeholders may look at us as an agency that deals mostly with legal and policy matters on paper but we do more than that.
 We pride ourselves on being open and accessible to our stakeholders, and we are eager to make our resources available.
-I appreciate coal receivers and shippers letting us know about their service difficulties.
-The reliability of the rail energy transportation network remains a key priority for the Board, in particular because of the potential downstream consequences of service disruptions for businesses, the general public, and the economy.
-Representatives from the Board's RCPA program are here today and are available to meet with anyone, shippers or railroads, regarding service issues.
-I urge coal shippers to continue to work with RCPA when you need service assistance.
+I encourage NARS and its members to let us know about their service difficulties.
+Reliable rail transportation is a key priority for the Board, in particular because of the downstream consequences of service disruptions for businesses, the economy and the general public.
+I urge shippers to work with RCPA when you need service assistance - in fact, there's a link on NARS' homepage which takes you directly to RCPA's webpage.

-As big as the service issues are, as you know, the Board is also handling many other important issues.
+As big as the service issues are, the Board is also handling many other important issues.
 The agency's mission is governed by the Rail Transportation Policy, a set of general principles established many years ago by Congress.
 In short, the Board is charged with striking a balance between shippers and railroads that fosters a vibrant domestic railroad industry, while promoting efficient, competitive, safe, and cost-effective transportation for rail customers.
 Railroads must be able to earn adequate revenues, which allow them to reinvest in their networks and to attract outside capital.
 At the same time, American companies and farmers must be able to ship their products by rail at affordable prices with responsive and reliable service.
 In a perfect world, these goals could be seen as complementary, rather than conflicting: Lower rates would attract traffic to the rail system, bringing greater revenues, facilitating re-investment in rail infrastructure, leading to better service, enticing more traffic, and so on . . .

-But, as all of you know, things don't always work out as we might wish; a rail carrier's idea of profit-maximizing behavior might not be the same as that of a particular shipper, and, on top of that, various forces can and do disrupt the market.
+But, as all of you know, things don't always work out as we might wish; a railroad's idea of profit-maximizing behavior might conflict with the service needs of a particular shipper, and, on top of that, various forces can and do disrupt the market.
 Often, these disruptive forces spawn conflicts between railroads and their customers, requiring the attention and involvement of the Board.
 Although we are often referred to as an industry "watchdog," I want to assure you that we do not simply "watch" events from inside the Capital beltway, waiting for formal cases to be filed.
-As our response to the service issues demonstrates, we look at emerging problems and try to work proactively with railroads and shippers to find solutions.
-Thus, our role goes beyond refereeing legal, economic and policy disputes and includes doing what we can to ensure that the rail system is functioning properly to support the Nation's economy.
+As our response to the service issues illustrates, we look at emerging problems and try to work proactively with railroads and shippers to find solutions.
 During my tenure, I have strongly supported this aspect of our mission.
 With that said, I want to briefly summarize our more significant legal and policy matters:

-As many of you know, the Board is currently examining competitive rail access in a proceeding referred to as "Ex Parte 711."
+Today, the STB instituted an Advance Notice of Proposed Rulemaking on whether the "safe harbor" provision of the Board's current rail fuel surcharge rules should be modified or removed.
+Also, as many of you know, the Board is currently examining competitive rail access in a proceeding referred to as "Ex Parte 711."
 This case is an outgrowth of our general examination of competition in the rail industry back in 2011.